tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Current Challenge**: Manual review of thousands of documents per audit cycle

-**Notes**: The SSD-WRE pipeline must accurately extract these fields to enable efficient substantiation verification for all deduction categories (D1-D10).
+**Notes**: This slide shows the actual Australian tax return deductions section with all D1-D10 categories clearly labeled.
+The SSD-WRE pipeline must accurately extract key fields from supporting documents to populate these sections.
+Notice how D1-D6 are specifically work-related expenses, while D7-D10 cover investment and other deductions.
 Errors or missing fields result in manual intervention, delays, and potential compliance issues.
-This is why investigating alternatives to LayoutLM's current limitations is critical.
+This visual context shows exactly why accurate information extraction is critical for the substantiation process.

 ---